SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 -- [Vue docs](https://vuejs.org/guide/scaling-up/ssr.html#nuxt)

 <!--
+- These are some quotes from the documentation sites for React, Svelte, and View
+- READ_QUOTES
 - The MPA meta-frameworks provide you a toolkit to build your app...
   - And give you access to the most patterns for your project
 - If you're in React land, you may have heard a lot about...
   - React Server Components and how game-changing they are
 - If you use a meta-framework like Next...
   - You get the benefits of that new pattern out-of-the-box
+  - Without needing to learn about it and implement it yourself
 - And finally, that brings us to...
 -->